microsoft/PowerToys/doc/devdocs/modules/powerpreview/monaco/readme.md

 After you updated monaco editor or adding a new language you should update the [`monaco_languages.json`](/src/modules/previewpane/MonacoPreviewHandler/monaco_languages.json) file.

+You have to run the file on a local webserver!

 1. Build monaco in debug mode.
 2. Open [generateLanguagesJson.html](/src/modules/previewpane/MonacoPreviewHandler/generateLanguagesJson.html) in a browser.
 3. Replace the old JSON file.